Yugambeh–Bandjalangic peoples

-The Yugambeh-Bandjalangic peoples (also known just as Bundjalung), are an Aboriginal Australian ethnolinguistic group identified by their use of one of more of the Yugambeh-Bundjalung languages and shared cultural practises and histories.
-There are roughly 15 individual groups, who together form a wider cultural bloc or polity often described as “Bundjalung” or "Three Brothers Mob".
+The Yugambeh–Bandjalangic peoples are an Aboriginal Australian ethnolinguistic group identified by their use of one of more of the Yugambeh–Bundjalung languages and shared cultural practices and histories.
+There are roughly 15 individual groups, who together form a wider cultural bloc or polity often described as Bundjalung or "Three Brothers Mob".

 Languages

-The Yugambeh-Bandjalangic people speak is a branch of the Pama-Nyungan family.
+The Yugambeh–Bandjalangic people speak is a branch of the Pama–Nyungan family.

 Branches

-The Yugambeh-Bandjalangic family is made of four branches:
+The Yugambeh–Bandjalangic family is made of four branches: